Subject: Talcum Powder for Tubes and Tires

 Date: November 4, 1997

 I've been told since my first bike that I should liberally dust the tube in talcum powder before installing it.
 I've believe that this may have reduced the number of flats I've had recently.

 Talcum is one of the more durable urban legends.
 There is no benefit in putting talcum or substitute powder on a tube or in a tire.
 The practice has come to bicycle tires the same way tire treads that are miniature replicas of automobile treads have... if it's good for cars, it must be good for bicycles.
 Trucks (and formerly cars) use talcum or graphite powder between tire and tube, because without it, the two can vulcanize from the heat of rolling.
 This often makes tube removal destructive, leaving tube fragments stuck in the tire casing.

 Bicycles do not generate enough heat to vulcanize tubes, so they can be removed from the tire without problem.
 Other than that, talcum has no effect on punctures other than to release air faster when one occurs.
 A tube stuck to the casing will retain air for a considerable distance after a thorn penetration because the thorn that penetrates plugs the casing hole leaving the tube hole with no outlet.
-This is especially true for snake bites.
-I have found such flats the day after when they have gone flat over night.
+This is especially true for snake-bites flats.
+I have found such flats the day after when they have gone flat overnight.
 Without powder, a tube will stick adequately to most clincher tires in about 100 miles.

-The reason tubes have talcum powder inside is that in manufacture, they become hot enough that, otherwise, they could become inseparably stuck when folded.
-That is why most butyl tubes have talcum inside.
+The reason inner tubes have talcum powder inside is that in manufacture, they become hot enough that, otherwise, they could become inseparably stuck when folded.

 More Articles by Jobst Brandt

 |Articles by Sheldon Brown and others|